jkubath/TouchscreenInterface/spikes/Control Apps/README.md

 of applications.
 Examples are: controlling screen size, where the window position is opened to on the screen, what is available in the toolbar(exit, maximize, minize)

-## compiz.txt
-The steps for install and create rules to manage applications.

-## ScreenManager_v*
-Exported profiles for the compizconfig-settings-manager

-## addUnityShell.sh
-Adds 'unityshell' to the active-plugins in gsettings

-## removeUnityShell.sh
+## setWindow.sh
-Remotes 'unityshell' from the active-plugins in gsettings
+Sets windows to take up the proper amount of space on the screen.